ChristianKaltenecker/Distance-Based_Data/README.md

 In this directory, we provide files containing the predicted performance values of all configurations of the different subject systems, when using a specific sampling strategy.
 Since using a random seed in all sampling strategies (except for t-wise) leads to different sample sets and in this vein also to slightly different predicion errors, we have performed the experiments using these sampling strategies 100 times using different seeds.
 To examine the influence of these random seeds on the prediction accuracy, we provide one file for each random seed.

+### Feature Models (`FeatureModels`)

+This directory contains the large feature models for the scalability experiments.
+Each folder of this directory represents one directory and each directory contains one feature model.

+### Scalability Experiments (`ScalabilityExperiments`)

+In this directory, we provide the log files of our scalability experiments on large real-world configurable software systems.
+We have repeated the measurements 10 times using different seeds.
+For each configurable software system and each seed, we provide log files and the sampled configurations.
+The log files are used by scripts for further processing.

 ## Programs & Scripts